 It's fun.
 It's exciting.
 And it's yummy.

-When I’m making my wraps, I like to start with a good base.
+Ever make a lunch wrap only to open it up and it just falls apart?
+Here's the key: you've got to start with a nice, sticky base.
 Something that will hold the ingredients together, but will also meld with all the flavors and give the wrap some substance.

 They all come together into the perfect lunch wrap.